michabay05/NuclearChess/README.md

 # NuclearChess
 This is a bitboard-based chess engine written in C#.
 This engine was created by following the "Bitboard Chess Engine in C" series by the Chess Programming YouTube Channel.
+This engine is currently rated 1802 elo in the official CCRL rating list.

 ## Features Implemented
 - Bitboard representation